Search Results :

 Step 1: Configure SAML SSO plugin with IDP Metadata

-• SP Metadata - Migration in Multiple Environments
+• WordPress Migration in Multiple Environments - Enable Multiple Environments

-• For adding a new Environment refer to the following steps:
+• For adding a new Environment refer to the below steps:

 1. Enter the Environment Name you want to add, for example: Staging.

-3. Copy the site address and paste it in the Site URL for the Environment.
+3. Copy the Site Address (URL) and paste it in the Site URL for the Environment field.

-• Environment details - Migration in Multiple Environments
+WordPress Migration in Multiple Environments - Add Environment

-• This will add new buttons in the Service Provider tab, click on the respective button and add your configuration.
+• This will add a new dropdown in the Service Provider Setup tab.

 • After migrating, the plugin will automatically fetch the correct configuration for your current environment.